 There have been no changes in the systems of governance.
-After the year end, Steve Quinn and Elisabeth Quinn resigned from the Board on 27 February 2019 and Paul Cole and Katja Spindler were appointed to the Board of Directors on 27 February 2019.
+On February 27, 2019, Steve Quinn and Elisabeth Quinn resigned from the Board and Paul Cole and Katja Spindler were appointed to the Board of Directors.

 B.1.9 Remuneration Policy and Practices